System Custom Properties¶

 Renaming or Removing Custom Properties

-When changing a custom property's type or removing a custom property, the data is not actually removed from the product.
+When changing a custom property's type or removing a custom property, the data is not actually removed from the workspace or artifact.
 Therefore, if you change a custom property from a date type to a text custom property, the field may display the old date value until it is changed by the user.

 Edit Custom Lists¶